Experiments in Civil Disobedience

 Today, our world is scarred by permanent wars, racism and violence, environmental destruction and economic crisis.
 Can non-violent resistance win against state and corporate power?
 This book explores Gandhi’s experiments in civil disobedience to assess their relevance for struggles today.

-'Considering all the biographies that glorify Gandhi, this concise book adopts a refreshing and consistently critical approach.
-Ahmed challenges students, specialists and general readers to question Gandhi's legacy, and to debate his life and work' - Dr Yasmin Khan, author of 'The Raj at War: A People's History of India's Second World War'
+'Considering all the biographies that glorify Gandhi, this concise book adopts a refreshing and consistently critical approach' - Dr Yasmin Khan, author of 'The Raj at War: A People's History of India's Second World War'

-'Talat Ahmed has written an outstanding book on Gandhi's life.
-Combining respect for Gandhi's impact on the global decolonisation struggle with a sharp critical understanding of his reservations in matters of deeper reforms, Ahmed relates Gandhi to the struggles of anti-imperialist forces and illuminates his innovations in tactics of political resistance' - Meghnad Desai, author of 'The Rediscovery of India'
+'This is an outstanding book on Gandhi's life.
+Ahmed relates Gandhi to the struggles of anti-imperialist forces and illuminates his innovations in tactics of political resistance' - Meghnad Desai, author of 'The Rediscovery of India'

 1. Early Life: 1869-1893